 73 zone (Lindner et al., 2010).
 However at a finest scale, 24 ecoregions have been defined in Wallonia

-74 and Grand-Est, mainly by climate parameters and therefore influence the tree species distribution
+74 and Grand-Est, mainly by climate and soil parameters and therefore influence the tree species distribution

 75 (Walthert and Meier, 2017).
-To better understand the dieback of Norway spruce, the French and
+To better analyse the dieback of Norway spruce, the French and

 76 Walloon ecoregions have been grouped in three main regions according to average temperature and